Is your goal to recreate that one coffee that you can never forget? Are you on a journey to discover your perfect cup?

 And their motors can get hot, which can start cooking the coffee even before it goes into the coffee maker.
 Also, blade grinders can't provide the finest levels of grind.

-You’re going to spend more money for Burr grinders, they are more expensive but also more consistent.
+Burr grinders are more expensive but also more consistent.

 They use two disks or cones to grind the coffee, and you can set the level of grind you want.

-For espresso makers, you should use burr grinders, they are preferred over blade grinders.
+For espresso makers, burr grinders are preferred over blade grinders.

 You can also find hand grinders which might be blade or burr type but use hand power instead of electricity to run.

-Coffee was grounded for ages before human beings became lazy.
-It requires a lot more effort and time, but you have full control over the level of grind. mortar and pestle are still being used in some parts of the world to grind coffee and spices.
+This is how coffee was grounded for ages before human beings became lazy.
+It requires a lot more effort and time, but you have full control over the level of grind.

 As a cup of coffee is more than 98% water, the water's condition and taste are at least as critical as the coffee.